dstackai/dstack/docs/index.md

 # Intro

 **dstack is an open-source CLI that allows to define ML workflows as code and run them on cloud.
-It provisions infrastructure and manages data automatically.**
+It provisions infrastructure and manages data for you.**

 To run ML workflows, often your local machine is not enough.
 That’s why it's necessary to automate the process of running ML workflows within the cloud infrastructure.